jakirhasan/gutenberg/docs/designers-developers/developers/tutorials/javascript/js-build-setup.md

 This sets the environment variables, but different environments handle these setting in different ways.
 Using the `cross-env` helper module can help to handle this.
 Be sure to install the `cross-env` package using `npm install --save cross-env`.

-Additionally, webpack has a `--watch` flag that will keep the process running, watching for any changes to the `block.js` file and update as changes occur.
-This is useful during development, you start the build running using `npm run dev` in a terminal.
-You can then edit away in your text editor and each save, webpack will automatically build.
-You can then use the familiar edit-save,-reload development process.
+Additionally, webpack has a `--watch` flag that will keep the process running, watching for any changes to the `block.js` file and re-building as changes occur.
+This is useful during development, when you might have a lot of changes in progress.

+You can start the watcher by running `npm run dev` in a terminal.
+You can then edit away in your text editor; after each save, webpack will automatically build.
+You can then use the familiar edit/save/reload development process.

 **Note:** keep an eye on your terminal for any errors.
 If you make a typo, or syntax error, the build will fail and the error will be in the terminal.